julitopower/DockerLatexEmacs24Pandoc/README.md

-# DockerLatexEmacs26Pandoc
+# DockerLatexEmacs24Pandoc

-Build a docker image with Latex (texlive, emacs26 and Pandoc 2.9.1)
+Build a docker image with Latex (texlive, emacs24 and Pandoc-1.19.1)